ThejeshwarAB/PyChat/README.md

 Helps beginners in Python to get started.

-Clone the repository and make sure you have Py3 installed.
+Clone the repository and make sure you have Py installed.

 Then, pip install the packages as mentioned below in cmd.